-- On the 14th of February 2013, it unearthed yet another scandal that became known as Nieebgate exposing underhand dealings in the implementaion of the Indegenisation Act involving the the Indigenisation Minister, Saviour Kasukuwere and the National Indegenisation and Economic Empowerment Board (NIEEB).The deals could have seen the country losing millions of dollars.
+- On 14 February 2013, it unearthed yet another scandal that became known as Nieebgate exposing underhand dealings in the implementaion of the Indegenisation Act involving the the Indigenisation Minister, Saviour Kasukuwere and the National Indegenisation and Economic Empowerment Board (NIEEB).The deals could have seen the country losing millions of dollars.

 - ↑ 1.0 1.1 1.2 Conrad Nyamutata, The Daily News: Zimbabwe's candle in the wind

 - ↑ Mugove Tafirenyika Daily News under siege, The Daily News, Retrieved:29 January 2015, Published:01 Jan 2015